 Sarah La Cumbre – Student Resource Centre Manager

-Sarah is the Student Resource Centre Manager and is a graduate of Design Communications at TUS Athlone campus (formerly AIT).
+Sarah is the Student Resource Centre Manager and is a graduate of Design Communications at TUS Athlone campus.
 She went on to study a BA in Psychology from UCD and an MA in Occupational Psychology from UCC.
 ‘I understand from personal experience that education and career don’t always follow a predictable or linear path and I bring that empathy to my interactions with students.’
 Sarah has worked in recruitment, training and consulting in the private sector in the USA and the UK before returning to Ireland where she worked in the National College of Ireland, and UCD.
 Sarah returned to Athlone in 2006 as Manager of the Student Resource Centre.
 Like all the staff of the Student Resource Centre, Sarah is friendly and approachable.
 ‘Working day to day with TUS students is a dream job for me.
 I am very lucky to work with a great team of highly qualified and dedicated colleagues in our professional services team.
 I strive to help build resilience, confidence and passion in our students and look forward to helping them in every way I can.’

-Sinead Denby – Student Resource Centre Administrator & Projects Officer
+Sinéad Denby – Student Resource Centre Administrator & Projects Officer

 Health Centre

-Katie Sherlock – Institute Nurse & Health Centre Coordinator
+Katie Sherlock – Student Health Centre Nurse

 Katie joined the TUS Athlone campus on a part time basis in October 2020 and became a full time member of the Student Health Centre team in September 2021.